Gujci/RESTAPI/README.md

 }
 ```

-After implementing the response object, you have toset the type of the desired response data in the completion's parameter list like this.
+After implementing the response object, you have to set the type of the expected response data in the completion's parameter list like this.

 ```swift
 testServerApi.get("/posts") { (error, data: [ExampleResponse]?) in